Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-\begin{proof} By induction on the number $n$ of consecutive recursive definitions prefixing $P$, such that $P$ is of the form $\mu X_1(\tilde{z}) \ldots \mu X_n(\tilde{z}) \sdot Q$.
+\begin{proof} By induction on the number $n$ of consecutive recursive definitions prefixing $P$, such that $P$ is of the form $\pRec X_1(\tilde{z}) ; \ldots ; \pRec X_n(\tilde{z}) ; Q$.
 If $n = 0$, the thesis follows immediately, as $P \equiv P$.
 Otherwise, $n \geq 1$.
-Then there are $X,Q$ such that $P = \mu X(\tilde{z}) \sdot Q$, where $Q$ starts with $n-1$ consecutive recursive definitions.
-Let $R := Q \big\{\big(\mu X(\tilde{y}) \sdot Q \subst{\tilde{y} / \tilde{z}}\big)/ X \call{\tilde{y}}\big\}$.
+Then there are $X,Q$ such that $P = \pRec X(\tilde{z}) ; Q$, where $Q$ starts with $n-1$ consecutive recursive definitions.
+Let $R \deq Q \big\{ \big( \pRec X(\tilde{y}) ; Q \{ \tilde{y}/\tilde{z} \} \big) / \pCall X<\tilde{y}> \big\}$.
 Clearly, $R \equiv P$.
 Then, because $R$ starts with $n-1$ consecutive recursive definitions, the thesis follows by appealing to the IH. \end{proof}

 Dardha and Gay's progress result concerns a sequence of reduction steps that reaches a process that is not live anymore~\cite{conf/fossacs/DardhaG18}.
 In our case, progress concerns a single reduction step only, because recursive processes might stay live across reductions forever.
+Moreover, because of our definition of liveness, we do not need commuting conversions for this step.